ShobhinSaj/S_ThomasSaj_WEB601Assignments_Smartphones/README.md

 ```
 git clone https://github.com/ShobhinSaj/S_ThomasSaj_WEB601Assignments_Smartphones.git
 ```
-2. Open terminal in VS Code and enter command "npm start"/"ng serve"
+2. Open the terminal in VS Code and enter the command "npm start"/"ng serve"

-3. Application will Build and output will be displayed in browser window
+3. Application will Build and the output will be displayed in the browser window

 ## Author